 If you have any questions about this report or concerning your water utility, please contact Mark Blackwell at 601.928.5644.
 We want our valued customers to be informed about their water utility.
-If you want to learn more, please join us at any of our regularly scheduled meetings.
-They are held on the second Tuesday of the month at 6:30 PM at the McHenry Utility office.
+If you want to learn more, please join us at any of our regularly scheduled meeting, to be held on the third Tuesday of February at 6:00 PM at the McHenry Community Center.